Maggie Chapman: Political career

+Member of the Scottish Parliament

 In the 2021 Scottish Parliament election, Chapman lead the North East regional list for the Scottish Greens.
 Her successful election to Holyrood was announced on 8 May 2021, two days after the election.
 This made her the first Green MSP in the North East since Shiona Baird lost her seat in 2007.
 Upon being sworn in, Chapman repeated her affirmation in Shona.

+In 2023, Chapman was criticised for comments she made during a discussion on gender recognition reform with broadcaster LBC.
+The MSP said she agreed with children as young as 8 being allowed to make their own decision about whether to legally change their gender.

+In July 2025, the Scottish Greens published their candidates for the regional lists at the 2026 Scottish Parliament election.

+For the North East Scotland region, Chapman was moved down to second place, effectively deselecting her.

+Guy Ingerson was chosen to be the lead Green candidate for the region.

 Rector

 In November 2014, she was elected as Rector of the University of Aberdeen after a vote by the student body of the University.
 She was installed as rector at a ceremony in March 2015, having intimated that she would be active in the role.

 Chapman ran for a second term in November 2017, but the election was annulled after allegations that her supporters had torn down posters belonging to rival candidates, which Chapman and her campaign team denied.
 A document released by the University indicated that the election committee disagreed with the initial decision to annul the results as Chapman had not been given a right of reply to the allegations but did not overturn it.
 In the end, the election was re-run in February 2018.
 Chapman won re-election, defeating Aberdeen law student Israr Khan by a margin of 1,248 votes to 891.

+In March 2025, Chapman was elected to become rector of the University of Dundee, amidst a funding crisis for the university.

+Controversies

+Failure to declare financial interest

+On 10 May 2023, Chapman was sanctioned after the standards committee found she had failed to declare a financial interest during an evidence session on the Gender Recognition Reform Bill.

+Response to 2023 Hamas attack on Israel

+In October 2023, Chapman tweeted that the Hamas attack on Israel, which killed 1,300 and took more hostage, was "decolonisation", not "terrorism".
+She deleted her post after facing criticism.
+The party's co-leader Lorna Slater said "she did not support the initial statement".